MLPch/Rainbow-filly/README.md

 ]
 ```

-The bot will publish new drawings appearing under these tags to the channel that you specify in the file `./data/config/channel.json` in the `"PAINT"` key.
+The bot will publish new drawings appearing under these tags to the channel that you specify in the file `./data/config/channel.json` in the `"PAINT"` id.

 The `./sh/` folder contains bash scripts for easy bot management.
 In the `./sh/_NAME` file, specify a name for the docker image, as well as for the container.
 If necessary.